Christopher Denham

 Christopher Denham is an American actor and director.
 He is known for supporting roles in Oppenheimer, Shutter Island, Argo, Being the Ricardos, Charlie Wilson's War and Sound of My Voice.
 Television credits include For All Mankind, Billions, Shining Girls opposite Elisabeth Moss, and Amazon Prime's Utopia, created by Gillian Flynn.
-Denham has appeared on Broadway in Master Harold...and the Boys, Martin McDonagh's The Lieutenant of Inishmore and David Mamet's China Doll, opposite Al Pacino.
+Denham has appeared on Broadway in Master Harold...and the Boys, Martin McDonagh's The Lieutenant of Inishmore, and David Mamet's China Doll, opposite Al Pacino.
 In 2025, he co-starred opposite George Clooney in the Broadway adaptation of Good Night and Good Luck, directed by David Cromer.

 Early life

-Denham grew up on the south side of Chicago and worked at the famous Steppenwolf Theatre.
+Denham grew up on the south side of Chicago.
+He attended theater school at the University of Illinois at Urbana-Champaign for two years before finishing his degree in English literature and creative writing.
+Denham was a member of the Celebration Company at the Station Theatre in Urbana, IL during its existence from 1971-2021.
+While living in Urbana, he appeared at the Station Theatre in This Is Our Youth by Kenneth Lonergan (2000), American Buffalo by David Mamet (2001), and The Cripple of Inishmaan by Martin McDonagh (2002).
+In 2000, he co-directed and appeared in Sam Shepard's True West in a Penny Dreadful Players production at the historic Channing-Murray Foundation.
+He self-produced and directed his first play, In Film, in 2001 in a found space on the University of Illinois campus.

 Career

-Theatrical career
+Professional theatrical career

-Denham made his Broadway debut opposite Danny Glover in the Roundabout Theatre revival of "Master Harold"...and the Boys.
+Denham made his Broadway debut opposite Danny Glover in the Roundabout Theatre revival of Master Harold"...and the Boys.
 Denham originated the role of Matt in the Steppenwolf Theater production of Adam Rapp's Red Light Winter.
 The production moved to New York where Denham won Outstanding Lead Actor at the 2006 Lucille Lortel Awards.
 His other Broadway credits include the title role in Martin McDonagh's The Lieutenant of Inishmore and David Mamet's China Doll, opposite Al Pacino.
+He co-starred opposite George Clooney in the Broadway production of Good Night and Good Luck, directed by David Cromer.
 Off-Broadway, Denham appeared at Playwright's Horizons in Adam Rapp's Kindness opposite Katherine Waterston, Charles Mee's Wintertime at Second Stage, and Steven Levenson's The Unavoidable Disappearance of Tom Durnin, opposite David Morse at Roundabout Theatre Company.
 Regionally, Denham has worked with the Illinois Shakespeare Festival, New York Stage and Film and the Sundance Lab for Directors and Screenwriters.